kenlasko/omni/README.md

 # Introduction
-This repository is used to install a Talos Kubernetes cluster using on-prem Omni.
+This repository is used to install a Talos Kubernetes cluster using on-prem Omni in a declarative manner.
 Most of these steps should work without modification.
 Obviously paths and domain names should change as required.

+In my situation, I have 6 NUCs/mini-PCs that I use for my cluster.
+Three are old Intel NUCs that are used as control planes.
+The other 3 are Beelink mini-PCs.
+My desire was to setup an easily reproducible Talos Kubernetes cluster and maintain my creative node name strategy of NUC1 through NUC6.

+Once complete, you will have a Kubernetes cluster running the latest Kubernetes flavour, but without a CNI.
+This means your cluster won't actually be running until a CNI is installed.
+I used Cilium for my cluster following [these steps](https://www.talos.dev/v1.7/kubernetes-guides/network/deploying-cilium/).

 # Omni On-Prem Installation
 I installed Omni on a Raspberry Pi I'm using for other Docker-related stuff.